-- Make sure that the LAN interface of the KVM IP Console Module is properly configured. - Enter the Dynamic DNS Settings configuration dialog as shown in above figure. - Enable Dynamic DNS and change the settings according to your needs (see below).
+- Make sure that the LAN interface of the KVM IP Console Module is properly configured. - Enter the Dynamic DNS Settings configuration dialog as shown in Figure 6-25. - Enable Dynamic DNS and change the settings according to your needs (see below).